Thiruvasagam: Work

 Most of the portions in Thiruvasagam is first sung in Thillai Nataraja Temple at Chidambaram.
 It is considered one of the profound works of Tamil literature and it discusses every phase of spiritual path from doubt and anguish to perfect understanding in Shiva, from earthly experience to teacher-disciple relationship and ultimately freedom from rebirth.
 There are 658 poems in the work and along with 400 poems in Tirukovayar by the same author make it the 8th volume of Tirumarai - the 12 volume Shaiva canon.
 The author finds both theistic and pantheistic ideas corresponding to medieval India, but identifies God with the universe.
-Manickavasagar often finds himself unworthy of Shiva being his saviour. "கடையவனேனைக் கருணையினால் கலந்து, ஆண்டுகொண்ட விடையவனே ".
-It is said that this made Shiva feel sorry for Vasagar and bless him.
+Manikkavacakar often finds himself unworthy of Shiva being his saviour.
+It is said that this made Shiva feel sorry for him and bless him.
 As a devotional literature, it finds alternatives between joy and sorrow.

 Tiruvempavai

-"Tiruvempavai" - the early morning wake up songs sung for Shiva on Tamil month Margali are part of Tiruvasakam.
+"Tiruvempavai" - the early morning wake up songs sung for Shiva on Tamil month Margali are part of Thiruvasagam.
 Tiruvempavai songs were composed in Annamalaiyar Temple.

 In Thailand, an annual Giant Swing ceremony known as Triyampavai-Tripavai was held in major cities until 1935, when it was abolished for safety reasons.
 The name of the ceremony was derived from the names of Tiruvempavai and Tiruppavai (a Vaishnavite hymn by Andal).
 It is known that Tiruvempavai verses — poet pratu sivalai ("opening the portals of Shiva's home") — were recited at this ceremony, as well as the coronation ceremony of the Thai king.
 According to T.P.
-Meenakshisundaram, the name of the festival indicates that Thiruppavai might have been recited as well.
+Meenakshisundaram, the name of the festival indicates that Tiruppavai might have been recited as well.